Posted by Nodus Labs | July 20, 2018

 The next step is to get a better understanding of the kind of content that people get when they search for “text mining”.

-In order to do that we can use InfraNodus Google import tool, which imports the first 40 search results for a certain query in Google and visualizes the most important topics and relations between them.
+In order to do that we can use InfraNodus SEO Keyword Research Tool, which imports the first 40 search results for a certain query in Google and visualizes the most important topics and the relations between them.

 The way the algorithm works is described in the paper on Visualization of Text’s Polysingularity Using Network Analysis.
 In short, the words are represented as the nodes and their co-occurrences are the connections between them.
 Once we represent the text as a graph in this way, we can identify the communities (contexts) of nodes (words) that are used more often together (topics) and the most influential words inside the text for meaning circulation (we use the measure of betweenness centrality, which shows how often a word appears between different contexts present within the textual data.